nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > * **At least one** `CONDITION` must be provided.
 >   - e.g. `addMedCon i/S1234567A` is invalid.
 > * Each medical condition can only be added once per patient.
+> * If both unique and duplicate conditions are entered in a single command, an error will be returned, and none of the conditions will be added.
 > * Refer to [Parameter Details](#parameter-details) for constraints on each parameter.

 <div style="page-break-after: always;"></div>